inspec/inspec-aws/docs/resources/aws_application_autoscaling_scaling_policies.md

 Use the `aws_application_autoscaling_scaling_policies` InSpec audit resource to test properties of multiple AWS Application Auto Scaling scaling policies.

+The `AWS::ApplicationAutoScaling::ScalingPolicy` resource defines a scaling policy that Application Auto Scaling uses to adjust the capacity of a scalable target.

 ## Syntax

 Ensure a scaling policy exists.